eclipse-hono/hono/site/content/getting-started.md

 If you plan to build the Docker images more frequently, e.g. because you want to extend or improve the Hono code, then you should define the `docker.host` property in your Maven `settings.xml` file containing the very same value as you would use on the command line as indicated above.
 This way you can simply do a `mvn clean install` later on and the Docker images will be built automatically as well because the `build-docker-image` profile is activated automatically if the Maven property `docker.host` is set.

+#### Adding support for a DB-based device registry {#db-based-device-registry}

+By default, Hono stores identities of registered devices in the file system.
+In order to build Hono with support for a MongoDB-based device registry, run the above Maven command with an additional `registration-mongodb` maven profile:

+    ~/hono$ mvn clean install -Ddocker.host=tcp://${host}:${port} -Pbuild-docker-image,registration-mongodb

 ## Starting Hono

 The easiest way to start the server components is by deploying them as a *stack*.
 As part of the build process, a *Docker Compose* file is generated under `example/target/hono/docker-compose.yml` which can be used to start up a Hono instance on your Docker host.
 Simply run the following from the `example/target/hono` directory